 In addition to sharing data with the above services, the practice will also use carefully selected third party service providers that process data on behalf of the practice.
 When we use a third-party service provider, we will always have an appropriate agreement in place to ensure that they keep the data secure, that they do not use or share information other than in accordance with our instructions and that they are operating responsibly to ensure the protection of your data.
-Third-party service providers we use and the functions that may be carried out by them includes:
+Examples of functions that may be carried out by third parties includes:

-Organisations that provide IT services & support, including our core clinical systems; systems which manage patient facing services (such as our website and services accessible through the same); data hosting service providers; systems which facilitate video consultation, appointment bookings or electronic prescription services; document management services etc. Examples of providers we either use or that are in use for wider national NHS policies are: SystemOne/TPP, AccuRx, Lexacom, LumiraDx/INRStar, Consultant Connect/PhotoSaf, GP Connect, Microsoft Office 365 including Team, Outlook, Work, Excel etc., NHSmail, Ardens, IGPR , Adastra (not all of those listed involve patient data, some are exclusively administrative but may use staff data).
+Organisations that provide IT services & support, including our core clinical systems; systems which manage patient facing services (such as our website and services accessible through the same); data hosting service providers; systems which facilitate video consultation, appointment bookings or electronic prescription services; document management services etc.

 Organisations who are delivering services on behalf of the practice (for example conducting Medicines Management Reviews to ensure that you receive the most appropriate, up to date and cost-effective treatments or supporting practices in offering choices of providers and appointments to patients who are being referred via the NHS E-Referral system).